scottt/scottt-bin/README.md

 Miscellaneous
 ===

+* pdf-pages -- merge multiple pages from a source PDF into one
+* gnome-recently-used-clear -- clear the recently used files list in GNOME
 * alarm -- play an alarm sound
+* sine-wave-audio -- play a test sound pattern
+* xnest -- start a nested Xnest server through startx
 * bbs -- telnet to a BBS site.
 Somehow they're still popular in Taiwan
-* bbs-atlantis
-* bbs-hsnu
-* bbs-ptt
-* bbs-ptt2
-* bbs-wretch
-* gnome-recently-used-clear -- clear the recently used files list in GNOME
-* pdf-pages -- merge multiple pages from a source PDF into one
-* sine-wave-audio -- play a test sound pattern
-* vm-start -- manage virtual machines through "virsh"
-* xnest -- start a nested Xnest server through startx
+* bbs-{ptt,ptt2} -- telnet BBS shortcuts
 * document-files-in-README -- help maintain this README